 Nano Camp for High School students explores behavior at the molecular scale through short lectures and videos with chalk talks (quantum computing, nanomedicine, solar energy, fuel cells, organic dyes and pigments), hands on demonstrations, short experiments (nano gold, lithography, Maya Blue), activities (optical, electron, and atomic force microscopes), and interactive games (Meandering Molecules).
 Nano Camp for Middle School students is for motivated, mature, and inquisitive middle school students.
 Students use optical, electron, and atomic force microscopes, conduct experiments to explore how properties derive from various types and structures of materials, and choose from a variety of activities and decide how deeply to pursue each.
 We are looking for a small group of relentlessly curious students.

-Product design is the process of conceptualizing and evaluating ideas before turning them into consumer goods of all types from smart phones to skateboards to sneakers.
-This course/class/workshop introduces some of the principles and concepts of product design in a collaborative and fun studio setting.
-Students will learn about investigative problem-solving, the usefulness of design models, taking the design from concept to prototype, and understanding the product design specifications.
+Product design is the process of visualizing and evaluating ideas before turning them into consumer goods of all types from smart phones to skateboards to sneakers.
+This course introduces some of the principles of product design in a collaborative and fun studio setting.
+Students will learn techniques in design visualization (there will be sketching by hand with graphite, ink and markers), and students will also learn about investigative problem-solving, the usefulness of design models, taking the design from brainstorm to concept to prototype, and understanding the product design specifications.
 The course/class/workshop also looks at case studies in design and innovation.
 It will be of great interest to students who would like to learn more about design as a creative and collaborative process!